wqferr/RFI/README.md

 ```

 # Running it
-After installing it with either method, you can run it with `rfi` (on linux) or `python -m rfi.app` on Windows.
+After installing it with either method, you can run it with `rfi` on linux, or `python -m rfi.app` on any platform.

 # Special thanks
 This application is made using the following libraries and tools: